usnistgov/FederalProfile-8259A/_8259-Control/configuration.md

 - Ensure the personnel responsible for configuring the IOT devices are provided with training covering how to appropriately configure the devices.

 ## Data on approved IOT devices are backed up according to established IOT device backup and recovery policies and procedures.

+Backup and recovery policies and procedures detail how to make backups of IoT device data, and software as applicable.
+Controls that may be necessary:

 **Manufacturer:**